-All valuations are carried out internally.
+Valuations in 2018/19 have been carried out by an external valuer.
 Valuations of land and buildings are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.